 It wasn’t long after we returned from our short vacation to Chail.
 But you know our travel itch.
-Hence followed a detailed planning for Orchha and Gwalior.
-We spent one of our two days in Gwalior touring the mighty Gwalior fort since this is one of the must visit places in the city.
+Hence followed detailed planning for Orchha and Gwalior.
+We spent one of our two days in Gwalior touring the mighty Gwalior fort since this is one of the must-visit places in the city.
 Here is all about our journey into history at the magnificent fort of Gwalior in Madhya Pradesh.

 Inside Gwalior Fort premises

 A major cluster of structures lies under the care of ASI and the rest fall under the State Government.
 Primarily, the ASI structures include Man Singh Palace, Teli Ka Mandir, Saas Bahu Temple and Assi Khamba ki Baoli.

 There are two entrance gates to the Gwalior fort.
-The eastern entrance, populary known as Quila gate allows no vehicles.
-Its a steep trek.
+The eastern entrance, popularly known as Quila gate, allows no vehicles.
+It’s a steep trek.
 The western entrance is also known as the Urvai gate.
 The latter is thronged by Jain Tirthankara statues along the winding roads that lead to the fort.
 These statues are a part of Gopachal Parvat, accessible from outside the fort.

 Monuments under ASI